About the Pattern:

 is available, but NOT in stock.

-We will dye it and ship it separately in 1 to 4 weeks.
-(Any in-stock yarn in your order will be shipped separately within 2 business days, unless otherwise requested).
+We will dye it and ship it in 1 to 4 weeks.
+To reduce the load on the postal service, any in-stock yarn in your order will be held and shipped once your order is complete unless otherwise requested.
+These orders receive priority in the dyeing queue and will usually ship faster.